Shaping Our Region's Future

 Our Objectives

-– Identify the implications of the new bills on civic amenity provisions for parks and open spaces, schools and neighbourhood amenities for diverse populations.
+1. Civic Amenities – Identify the implications of the new bills on civic amenity provisions for parks, schools, and community centres that support diverse and inclusive populations.

-– Systems test advanced on-site construction methodologies for public and private development, incorporate climate adaptation and resilience into the built environment, and transition to low-carbon energy.
+5. Construction Innovation – Systems test advanced construction methodologies that integrate public and private delivery, strengthen climate resilience of the built form, and accelerate the transition to low-carbon energy systems.

 Join the Conversation